-LIRR Zones – When traveling across the Long Island Rail Road network (LIRR), a zone system determines fare prices by the distance traveled.
-The system splits the LIRR into numbered zones, with Zone 1 encompassing major New York City terminals — such as Penn Station and Grand Central — before higher-numbered zones reach into Long Island.
+LIRR Zones—When traveling across the Long Island Rail Road network (LIRR), a zone system determines fare prices by the distance traveled.
+The system splits the LIRR into numbered zones, with Zone 1 encompassing major New York City terminals, such as Penn Station and Grand Central, before higher-numbered zones reach Long Island.
 The further a passenger travels between zones, the more expensive the fare.

 LIRR Zones

-Fares are determined by the distance traveled as it is split into five fare zones.
-Stations belong to a fare zone, and fares are calculated by how many zones are crossed.
+Fares are determined by the distance traveled, and the LIRR is split into five fare zones.
+Stations belong to a fare zone, and fares are calculated by the number of zones crossed.
 The LIRR has eight fare zones, which are numbered non-consecutively.
 Here is a detailed description of these zones and their associated stations.

 Zone 1: City Terminal Zone